+One of the earliest spring flowers to return, snowdrops are always a welcome sight.
+Pushing their way through the frosted soil, these delicate little flowers are the first signs of a new season.
 You will start to see the first signs of snowdrops as early as January, but they will continue to bloom through to March.
 Partial to damp wooded areas, they tend to grow in huge swathes, transforming entire landscapes with their pretty white flowers.

-Although you can find plenty of snowdrops blossoming in the wild, there are a number of dedicated snowdrops walks in Lincolnshire.
+Although you can find plenty of snowdrops blossoming in the wild, there are a number of dedicated snowdrop walks in Lincolnshire.
 These picturesque trails will allow you the best opportunity to see these impressive flowers in all their glory – alongside plenty of other spring blooms too.

 Uncle Henry’s